If You Are Not Embarrassed By Your First Version Of Your Product, You've Launched Too Late.

 If you go for a job interview, you are being judged by how well you already know about the company and the job that you are applying for.
 If you are an entrepreneur, you are being judged for how well you know yourself, your market, your competition, your business strategies, your short term and long term goals.
 I mean, the list could be endless!

 And what ends up happening is that we exhaust ourselves in the preparation stage only.
 By the time the big day comes, we are still thinking about how we can make it better OR worse how could we have done better all this while.
-There is nothing wrong with fiercely preparing yourself for every possible scenario, but it is absolutely necessary to NOT loose your drive and passion along the way.
+There is nothing wrong with fiercely preparing yourself for every possible scenario, but it is absolutely necessary to NOT lose your drive and passion along the way.

 Often times, when we wait until too long to do something, things that are beyond our control change as well.
 New laws come in that might change how business used to be done and how it would be possible now.
 New competition comes in.
 Your personal life could come up with something that needs your attention, and you might not be able to give the time your business/work requires.
 I mean there could be gazillion things that could happen.